Buzz Feast

 150g cherries pitted

 Spread the labneh on a big platter.
 Spoon over the berries, then sprinkle with lime zest.
-Drizzle with two tablespoons of the infused oil, including more than one orange strips and additional thyme leaves.
+Drizzle with two tablespoons of the infused oil, including more than one orange strip and additional thyme leaves.

 Berry jelly with kombucha and cucumber